 The Accrual of 3,740 hours of paid employment experience within the field of architecture is the second requirement for licensure in the U.S. The NC State iPAL option includes approximately four semesters of Cooperative Education Residency during which you will be working full time for a firm in the Research Triangle or elsewhere in the world and gaining AXP experience hours.
 Students in iPAL are guided through the process of application and coordination with a consortium of professional architecture firms, and every effort is made to find a residency amenable to both the iPAL student and the consortium firm.

 The third requirement for architectural licensure in the U.S. is passing all sections of the Architect Registration Examination (A.R.E.).
-A critical ingredient in NC State’s iPAL option is access the Architectural Registration Exam (ARE 5.0) before graduation.
+A critical ingredient in NC State’s iPAL option is access to the Architectural Registration Exam (ARE 5.0) before graduation.
 During the semesters of residency or on-campus curricula, iPAL students will have the opportunity to register and attempt all six divisions of the ARE 5.0.
 Students are also provided with ARE guidance during their residency, and access to exam preparation materials and classes.

 Starting in Fall 2016, the first cohort of iPAL participants began full-time residencies by enrolling in designated Cooperative Education course sections for both Undergraduates and Graduates.

 Enrolling in CO-OP class allows iPAL students to work full time while maintaining full enrollment.
 The iPAL Coordinator in the School of Architecture is the instructor of record for the CO-OP courses, enabling close communication, coordination with residency AXP supervisors, and constant updating of an iPAL plan of work for each student.

 “IPAL is a great way to learn how the profession of architecture operates and augments my education in ways not otherwise possible.”